 For the non interactive DTV service without an IP network return path.
 As the device is not remote reachable from the network, no remote management functions are possible.

-recommends however that the AO will build in enough diagnostic capabilities in its STB that can be activated by the end-user, under guidance of an AO telephone support advisor to assist in easy troubleshooting.
+Wyre recommends however that the AO will build in enough diagnostic capabilities in its STB that can be activated by the end-user, under guidance of an AO telephone support advisor to assist in easy troubleshooting.

 For an interactive DTV service following minimum remote device management functions are required: